AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-15-the-creative’s-flow-yoga-for-release-and-renewal.md

   ## Accessibility

-  A sign language interpreter will not be present unless requested.
+  * A sign language interpreter will not be present unless requested.
 If requested, we will do our best to employ a sign language interpreter for the event.

-  The venue is ADA accessible.
+  * The venue is ADA accessible.

-  Accessible and gender-neutral bathrooms are available at the location.
+  * Accessible and gender-neutral bathrooms are available at the location.

+  * Shop Made in DC – Union Market is accessible via public transportation.
+The closest metro station is NoMa-Gallaudet U New York Ave.
+Parking options are limited.

   If you need any additional accommodations, please contact us using a method that works best for you: